-NYSCADV supports this legislation which would end child marriage by removing the exceptions that allow a marriage in New York State to occur under the age of 17 years of age.
+NYSCADV supports this legislation which would end child marriage by removing the exceptions that allow a marriage in New York State to occur before 18 years of age.

-CONSENT OR COERCION?
+CONSENT OR COERSION?

 Current New York state law allows child marriage - minors between the ages of 16 and 17 can marry with the consent of their parents, and state law allows minors ages 14 and 15 to marry with both parental and judicial consent.
 According to data released by the New York State Department of Health, between 2000 and 2010, 3,853 minors were married in New York State.
 An overwhelming majority - more than 84% - were minor girls married to adult men.